 The first register read on the SDO pin is the one defined by the address (A[4:0]) given in the control byte.
-After this first register is fully transmitted, if the $\overline{\text{CS}}$ pin is maintained logic low, the communication continues without an additional control byte and the SDO pin transmits another register with the address automatically incremented or not, depending on the READ[1:0] bits setting.
+After this first register is fully transmitted, if the \overline{CS} pin is maintained logic low, the communication continues without an additional control byte and the SDO pin transmits another register with the address automatically incremented.

-Four different Read mode configurations can be defined through the READ[1:0] bits in the STATUSCOM register for the address increment (see Section 6.5, Continuous Communications, Looping on Register Sets and Table 8-2).
-The data on SDO are clocked out of the MCP3914 on the falling edge of SCK.
-The reading format for each register is defined in Section 6.5 "Continuous Communications, Looping on Register Sets".
+Four different Read mode configurations can be defined through the READ[1:0] bits in the STATUSCOM register for the address increment (see Section 6.5 "Continuous Communications, Looping on Register Sets" and Table 9-2).
+The data on SDO are clocked out of the MCP3910 on the falling edge of SCK.
+The reading format for each register is defined in Section 5.5 "ADC Output Coding".